suguru03/slide/20160211_current_events/markdown.md

 <img src="img/gungho.png" width="100%" />
 ]

-- After releasing Puzzle Dragon, the stock became more than 22 times.
+- After the Puzzle Dragon was released, the stock became more than 22 times.

 ---